cecula-vereafy/nodejs-library/README.md

  * Require this file in your project file
  * Call any of the function you want to use in your file and put in the parameters and a callback function
  * The parameters are passed as dataObj and are inputed in a JSON format /({"mobile":"23470xxxxxx"})/

+## How to generate an API Key
+Your API Key is first generated when you register an app.
+To register an app, Login to the Developers Dashboard, Navigate to Apps > Add, Type the name of your app and click *Submit*.
+The app will be registered and a new API Key will be generated.
+Copy the API key into your project

 ## Initialization
 The Vereafy 2fa initialization can be as simple as the following lines of code: Replace the values of sendData and vereafy.apiKey with your parameters